kyhuber/hikerfeed-team/README.md

 # HikerFeed Team Directory

-Welcome to the **HikerFeed Team Directory**! 🎉 This Vue-powered app showcases our growing team of engineers, all working together (remotely) to make outdoor adventures more accessible and inspiring for everyone.
+Welcome to the **HikerFeed Team Directory**! 🎉

 ### What This Does
-The HikerFeed Team Directory is a simple app that displays profiles for each team member.
+The HikerFeed Team Directory is displays profiles for each team member.
 It's meant to be a quick reference where we can:
-- Get to know who's who on the team (no more guessing who that face is on Google Meet calls!),
+- Get to know who's who on the team,
 - See each other's skills and what we're working on,
-- Have a bit of fun with "fun facts" and photos that show off our best sides.
+- Have a bit of fun and photos that show off our best sides.

 The app includes each team member's:
 - **Name**
 - **Role**
 - **Location** (we’re all over the place)
-- **Timezone** (because let’s face it, scheduling is tough)
+- **Timezone** (scheduling is tough)
 - **Skills**
 - **Why HikerFeed?** (a short reason you’re here)
 - **Fun Fact** (bonus points for creativity)
 - **Best Times to Meet** (optional, but super helpful)
 - **Preferred Communication Method** (for the introverts among us)
 - **Goals at HikerFeed** (optional – think of it as a wish list for what you’d like to achieve here)
-- **Photos** (optional – feel free to add one or more!)
+- **Photos** (optional – feel free to add one or more)

 ### How to Add Yourself